priyachakradhari/Python_Case_Study_Project/README.md

 4. Seaborn: For statistical data visualization

-5. Google Colab: As the development environment
+5. Jupyter Notebook: As the development environment